Viktotovich/VB-Backend/README.md

    3. The blogs themselves are freely displayed on the non-admin frontend as long as they are set to published: _however_: We need CORS here, specifying only the non-admin frontend as the allowed consumer of the API/resource.

+#### Important Considerations to act on in prod - VOVASU update

+1. In apiController's res.cookie responses, set secure to true and sameSite to none
+2. Check if CORS can be refactored / simplified